 - need support to participate in the community while they are still in school, or;

 - Have left school and are living on their own, with family or independently in a supportive living arrangement.

 Developmental Services Ontario manages the application process for all provincially-funded developmental services and supports for adults with a developmental disability in Ontario.

 Contact Developmental Services Ontario to apply for adult developmental services, including Passport.
 If you’re eligible, staff there will help you complete a developmental services application package to assess your needs and connect you with available services and supports.

-Passport Funding: What Can I Use It For? – (Ministry of Community and Social Services)
+Passport Funding: What Can I Use It For? – (Ministry of Children, Community and Social Services)